AubinMahe/dcrud/README.md

  - Data distribution on LAN using multicast, the Internet (WAN) is not a target.
  - Remote operation, asynchronous or synchronous, with or without returned result.
  - Multi-OS: currently Windows and Linux
- - Multi-languages: currently Java and C, C++ may be addressed in a near future.
+ - Multi-languages: Java, C, C-static-allocation, C++
  - Low level resources (CPU, RAM) consumption

 Design and usage